frogger21/laughing-octo-goggles/README.md

 Output file2: Array of leader node & its size, sorted in order from biggest to smallest

 *Change filepaths in the code.

+Wikipedia on Kosaraju Algo: In the mathematical theory of directed graphs, a graph is said to be strongly connected or diconnected if every vertex is reachable from every other vertex